Swipe650/Pomodoro-Timer/README.md

 Usage
 -----

-Create an application launcher and execute ./launcher.sh for countdown timer with basic presets
+Create an application launcher and execute ./launcher.sh or execute ./pytimer.py

-For a custom timer execute $ ./pytimer.py X' or $ './launcher.sh X' (where X = number of minutes)

 Dependencies
 ------------